 Allows public Oracle Cloud Infrastructure services to be accessed using a private connection instead of the internet.

 - Virtual circuit

 The private path used to connect on-premises and Oracle Cloud Infrastructure.
 It can include multiples lines, physical or logical, depending on the requirements and capabilities of the line provider.

 Your requirements might differ from the architecture described here.
 Use the following recommendations as a starting point.

-When you design the subnets, consider functionality and security requirements.
-All compute instances within the same tier or role should go into the same subnet, which can be a security boundary.
+When you design the subnets, consider your traffic flow and security requirements.
+Attach all the resources within a specific tier or role to the same subnet, which can serve as a security boundary.

 - Security lists

 Use security lists to define ingress and egress rules that apply to the entire subnet.

 FastConnect offers two tiers: 1 Gbps and 10 Gbps.
 These values are the maximum throughput used in each tier.
 The virtual circuit throughput should be equal to or lower than the selected port.